microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-skillenablement.md

                 "general"
             ]
         ```
     - **parameters**: this section is for state values the Virtual Assistant should pass to your skill.
-For example, the Assistant might have access to the user's location, timezone, and other preferences that tha skill might want to access.
+For example, the Assistant might have access to the user's location, timezone, and other preferences that the skill might want to access.
         ```
             "parameters": [
                 "IPA.Timezone"